Shazam! Fury of the Gods: Cast

 Billy's foster family also includes Marta Milans and Cooper Andrews as Rosa and Victor Vásquez, the foster parents of Billy and his siblings.
 Reprising their DCEU roles in the film while uncredited, Gal Gadot appears as Diana Prince / Wonder Woman, alongside Jennifer Holland as Emilia Harcourt and Steve Agee as John Economos in the mid-credits scene, and Mark Strong as Dr. Thaddeus Sivana and director David F. Sandberg as the voice of Mister Mind in the post-credits scene.
 Sandberg also cameos as a civilian who is attacked by one of Kalypso's monsters.
 Rizwan Manji, who portrayed Jamil in the DCEU television series Peacemaker, appears as an unnamed docent.
 P. J. Byrne briefly appears as Dr. Dario Bava, a pediatrician whom Billy confused as a therapist, while Diedrich Bader briefly appears as Mr. Geckle, a school teacher.
 Sandberg's wife Lotta Losten, who previously portrayed Dr. Lynn Crosby in the first film, cameos as a nurse who is saved by Shazam.
-Michael Gray, who portrayed Billy Batson in the 1970s television series, makes a brief cameo as a man on the street.
+Michael Gray, who portrayed Billy Batson in the 1970s television series, makes a brief cameo as a man on the street, calling the transformed Billy "Captain Marvel".
 Natalia Safran, wife of producer Peter Safran, cameos as a driver with kittens.
 CNN news anchor Wolf Blitzer makes a cameo appearance as himself.